Akshaykumar05/DevOps/README.md

 ## To become a DevOps Engineer, you need to know about:
 * Linux
 * Networking
-* Version Control System
+* Version Control System (Git and GitHub)
-* Cloud Service: AWS/Azure/GCP
+* Cloud Service: AWS/Azure/GCP (start with any one cloud provider)
 * Python/Bash
 * Docker
 * Kubernetes